Trigger Point Injection

 - A trigger point is a sensitive or irritable point in the body that can be a source of pain.
 These may be found in the skin, ligament and tendon tissue and can result in bands of pain known as referred pain.
 This pain can be located at some distance from the actual source of the pain.

-- A trigger point injection involves the injection of local anaesthetic and sometimes steroid into the tender areas, or trigger points.
+- A trigger point injection involves the injection of local anaesthetic and sometimes steroid into the tender areas or trigger points.

-- There is no requirement for an anaesthetic (sedation).
+- There is no requirement for sedation.

 Prior to the Procedure

 - All blood thinning products (except aspirin) must be stopped prior to your procedure.

 - You will be advised by letter when to stop taking these medications at the time that your admission date is arranged.

 - You will need to organise someone to drive you home after the procedure as you will not be able to drive for 4 hours after your procedure.

 - Your doctor will speak with you prior to your injection.

 - The trigger points will be palpated and marked with a marking pen.